 Prior to being a co-founder and President/COO of Pocket Radar Inc. Chris was the Business Manager of the Agilent Technologies Radio Test business.
 He had P&L responsibility for the entire operation, with direct responsibility for global product development teams, marketing teams and manufacturing teams.
 Previously, Chris served in a series of Agilent R&D leadership positions moving from project manager to section manager to lab manager.
 Before the formation of Agilent, he was an R&D project manager for Hewlett Packard in their Test and Measurement business.
 During this time, Chris held multiple intrepreneurial positions where he successfully helped start up several new businesses and integrate multiple company acquisitions.

 Chris has extensive experience building strong development teams and leading new product introductions.
 Before moving into management, he spent 10 years as a Microwave, RF, and Analog design engineer at Hewlett Packard gaining experience in R&D, Marketing, and Manufacturing.
 As an engineer, Chris designed products for the test system that is used to calibrate every Radar system in the US Navy.
 He has also done substantial consulting in the areas of design, new product development, and strategic business planning.
 He has published multiple papers and technical articles and holds 5 granted patents with more pending.
 Chris is also a volunteer professor at Sonoma State University where he lectures in Electrical Engineering and Business Entrepreneurship.
-He also serves as chairman of the External Advisory Board for the SSU Makerspace and Lead Industry Advisor for the Electrical Engineering Department.
+He also serves as chairman of the External Advisory Board for the SSU Makerspace and Lead Industry Advisor for the Electrical Engineering Department, and is currently the Entrepreneur in Residence.

 A true inventor at heart, Chris built his first radio transmitter when he was 8 years old and has been inventing ever since.
 At age 16 he invented a novel radio-controlled switching system that won first place in a state-wide electronics competition.
 This led directly to his first job as a radio engineer at WATH/WXTQ Radio.
 He earned his First Class Commercial FCC License and was promoted to Chief Engineer at age 18.
 He put himself through college working as an engineer at WNCI Radio where he developed new audio processing and synchronous timing systems.